 - Flip the other side and roast for 30 seconds.

-- Following this process make remaining paratha.
+- Following this process, make the remaining paratha.

 Notes

-- I at times, use a mixture of ghee and oil (3:1).
+- I sometimes use a mixture of ghee and oil (3:1).

 - You can skip all-purpose flour while making the dough and use only whole wheat flour to make it healthier.